brand310/WebGame/README.md

-Hey!, this is project is part of my first Mile Stone Project for my software engineering class.
+Hey!, this is project is part of my first Mile Stone Project for my software engineering class